 10 years ago - 22-year-old Antonio, the strongest specimen in Pena Dura, is used in the Venom experiments.
 He becomes Bane.

 4 years ago - 28-year-old Bane escapes Pena Dura and makes his way to Gotham.
 He frees the prisoners of Arkham to torture Batman, then confronts him and breaks his back.
-He rules Gotham's underground until Jean Paul Valley, acting as Batman, brings him in.
+He takes over Gotham's underground (battling Waylon Jones in the process), until Jean Paul Valley, acting as Batman, brings him in.

 3 years ago - 29-year-old Bane escapes prison suffering severe withdraw from Venom & hunts the scientists that created the drug.
 He is chosen by Ra's Al Ghul as a new heir, but Talia refuses to accept him and he refuses to accept his place in the League of Assassins.
 In retaliation, Bane unleashes the Leagues bio-plague Contagion on Gotham, and destroys dozens of Lazarus Pits worldwide, until he is finally defeated by Bruce Wayne.

 2 years ago - 30-year-old Bane is recruited into the Suicide Squad.
 He kills Atomic Skull when he goes berserk. and assumes defacto leadership of the team.

 Bane, like Doomsday before him, was built for a very deliberate purpose.
 Chuck Dixon specifically designed him to be the guy to take out Bruce Wayne.
 How exactly that translated into 'roided luchador', I couldn't tell you.